 By using a blender, the need for chewing is nearly eliminated and the child can focus on slowly swallowing the drink.

-Because oral motor impairments also make it difficult to swallow, try to feed your child nutritionally-dense foods that don’t add a lot of volume such as nut fruits, and vegetables.
+Because oral motor impairments also make it difficult to swallow, choosing nutritionally-dense foods that don’t add a lot of volume such as nuts, fruits, and vegetables provide the best nutrition.